janpgu/SRBot/README.md

 5. Edit the SRBot.py file and enter your own bot token where it says `bot.run('SECRET TOKEN')`
 6. Add your bot to a Discord server by inserting your client ID into the following link `https://discordapp.com/api/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=0` and open it in your browser.
 ## Acknowledgments
-- How to code a discord bot withg Python by [Coding with Python](https://writinginpython.wordpress.com/2017/04/01/how-to-code-a-discord-bot-with-python-part-1/)
+- How to code a discord bot with Python by [Coding with Python](https://writinginpython.wordpress.com/2017/04/01/how-to-code-a-discord-bot-with-python-part-1/)
 - [Laura F.D](https://github.com/SunDwarf/OWAPI) aka SunDwarf